marekStef/decentralised-storage-system/documentation/docs/main-system/data-storage/schemas.md

 # Schemas

-`DataStorage` component needs to have access to the database and it registers one schema:
+`DataStorage` component needs to have access to the database and it registers exactly one schema:

+### Event Schema

+As we already mentioned previously, we didn't want to put a lot of constraints on the structure of the event (as a unit of data).

+Therefore the only needed fields in the event are:

+- metadata.source (can be any string) - to know whose event this is
+- metadata.profile (can be any string) - to know what's the structure of the event
+- payload (as long as it's an object it can contain anything and is in the 3rd party app's hands)

 ```js title="EventSchema"
 const mongoose = require('mongoose');